 Enda Nevin – Race Director

 Enda works and lives in Beirut.
-He is a logistics and procurement manager for an International Non-Governmental Organisation.
-He has been based there for the last two years.
+He was logistics and procurement manager for an International Non-Governmental Organisation and is currently working with the UN in Beirut.
+He has been based there for the last tree and a half years.

 He is also one of the organisers of the Marathon of Afghanistan.

 Olly Sills has worked in education his whole working life, both as a private tutor and previously as a manager of study centres for disadvantaged children in London.
 He represents the Darlington Gacmadheere Foundation, the main charity partner of the Marathon of Somaliland, and has a strong family connection to Richard Darlington, (Gacmadheere) who gave up much of his adult life to the field of education in Somaliland.
 Olly has visited Hargeisa and travelled around the surrounding area.
 He has also just completed an Ironman triathlon.